Skip to main content

 Architecture

-Stepflow consists of a runtime that manages the execution of workflows and servers that provide components and tools using the Stepflow protocol or Model Context Protocol.
+Stepflow consists of a workflow orchestrator that manages the execution of workflows and component servers that provide the actual business logic using the Stepflow protocol or Model Context Protocol.

-During development, the Stepflow runtime can manage the component servers and MCP servers in subprocesses, communicating over stdio.
+During development, the Stepflow orchestrator manages the component servers and MCP servers in subprocesses, communicating over stdio.

 Next Steps